Old car logos: American car companies that went out of business

 Logo AMC

-American Motors Corporation, known as AMC, initially carved a niche for itself in the economy car segment, competing with established giants such as Ford.
-For some time, AMC cars were a common sight on American roads, as the company continually produced inventive models that caught everyone’s attention.
+American Motors Corporation, known as AMC, initially carved a niche in the economy car segment, competing with established giants such as Ford.
+AMC cars were common on American roads for some time, as the company continually produced inventive models that caught everyone’s attention.

-The AMC emblem was a manifestation of the company’s patriotism.
-The simple emblem was a mixture of red, white, and blue geometric shapes.
+The AMC emblem manifested the company’s patriotism.
+The simple emblem consisted of red, white, and blue geometric shapes.
 Below it was a simple word mark in a clean sans-serif font.
 The colors and design elements made the emblem instantly recognizable, and the straightforward layout echoed the company’s focus on practicality and efficiency.

-AMC has ventured into new directions, including the development of all-wheel-drive models and revolutionary engine technology.
-These bold moves have allowed AMC to become a catalyst for change in the automotive industry, pushing the boundaries of what economy cars can do in terms of performance and functionality.
+AMC has ventured into new directions, including developing all-wheel-drive models and revolutionary engine technology.
+These bold moves have allowed AMC to catalyze change in the automotive industry, pushing the boundaries of what economy cars can do regarding performance and functionality.
 Although the brand has faded into history over time, its legacy has left an indelible mark on the American automotive industry.

 Continental